 So, this has been a year.
 Allow me this recap of my work:

-I started 2018 by finishing researching and writing my first book, Appalachian Trail Road Trip, which is scheduled to be released in 2019.
-Haven’t yet written anything to supplement that work, but at October I did highlight some of the breweries I visited during my research.
+I started 2018 by finishing researching and writing my first book, Drive & Hike: Appalachian Trail, which is scheduled to be released in 2019.
+I haven’t yet written anything to supplement that work, but at October I did highlight some of the breweries I visited during my research.

 A piece I wrote in 2017 for October surfaced this year, too, shining a light on some of the best breweries in the Hudson Valley of New York.

 My experience tasting the Hudson Valley came in handy once again, this time for Chronogram.
-Really proud of the scope of this one.
+Really proud of the scope of this one, highlighting all the advancements in the region’s craft beverage industry.

 I also had the opportunity for Chronogram to dig into the Hudson Valley’s tech revolution.